 Dietary fat and the choline found in animal foods are needed to synthesize acetylcholine.

-World-renowned functional medicine expert Dr. Datis Kharrazian explains in his book Why Isn’t My Brain Working? that the brain will start to literally consume itself to get the building blocks it needs to make acetylcholine.
+World-renowned Harvard researcher Datis Kharrazian, PhD, DHSc explains in his book, Why Isn’t My Brain Working?, that the brain will literally consume itself to get the raw materials it needs to make acetylcholine.

 The need for acetylcholine supplementation is especially critical if you take any anticholinergic medications.

-Anticholinergics are substances that block the action of acetylcholine.
+Anticholinergics are substances that block the action of acetylcholine in the nervous system.

 A good rule of thumb is that any medication that starts with “anti” is likely to lower your acetylcholine level.